 When selling, the local buyer in a sales transaction can act as their own Importer of Record (IOR).
 However, for cost and convenience, many choose to work with a licensed IOR service partner who can take control of all the relevant legal requirements and mitigate unnecessary penalties.

-Let’s find the IOR solution that
+Let’s Find an IOR Solution that

 Fill in the form to get in touch, and our expert team will contact you with a bespoke customs compliance solution to suit your needs.